Gingerbread House Rentals

 When are the water park and other water rides open?

 The water park — including HO, HO, H2O, the Joy Ride water slides, and Poogee’s Splash Pad — are scheduled to operate from Memorial Weekend in May through the Sunday of Columbus Weekend in October.
-The water is unheated and we may wait for air temperatures to reach 65 degrees F before opening the water park on any given day.
+The water park is scheduled to open at 10:30am; because the water is unheated, we may sometimes wait for air temperatures to reach 65 degrees F before opening the water park on any given day.

 Other water rides — including the Yule Log Flume, Red Hot Racers, and the squirting portion of Hot Shots Fire Brigade — are open from Memorial Weekend in May through the Sunday of Columbus Weekend in October.